 One of the game's classic series goes down to the wire

 A one-day Test may be a contradiction, but - in real terms at least - that's what happened at the MCG on this day.
 Australia hammered South Africa by an innings, and the match (which because of bad weather was spread over three days) lasted only five hours, 53 minutes.
 The South Africans were routed for just 36 and 45, with left-arm spinner Bert Ironmonger taking 5 for 6 and 6 for 18: his 11 for 24 is the cheapest ten-wicket haul in a Test.
 Clarrie Grimmett couldn't even get a bowl.
-In all there were 234 runs scored, the lowest aggregate in Test history for a complete match.
+In all, there were 234 runs scored, the lowest aggregate in Test history for a complete match.

 One of the most remarkable bowling performances in Tests.
 Australia's Arthur Mailey took 9 for 121 as England slumped to an eight-wicket defeat in the fourth Test, in Melbourne.
-Mailey could have had the perfect 10, but a catch off the one batsman to evade him - Patsy Hendren - was dropped.
+Mailey could have had the perfect ten, but a catch off the one batsman to evade him - Patsy Hendren - was dropped.

 A Test century from a No. 10.
 Pat Symcox became only the third man to achieve the feat, and the first for 96 years, when he whacked 108 against Pakistan in Johannesburg on this day.
 He also added a Test-record 195 for the ninth wicket with Mark Boucher.

 After England, it was South Africa's turn to get blown away by the Mitchell Johnson menace.
-He took 12 for 127 - Australia's second-best match figures in South Africa - in the first Test in Cape Town to bowl them out for 206 and 200.
+He took 12 for 127 - Australia's second-best match figures in South Africa - in the first Test, in Cape Town, to bowl them out for 206 and 200.
 Shaun Marsh, replacing the injured Shane Watson, made 148 on his comeback, and Steven Smith, also continuing his fine form from the Ashes, made 100.
-South Africa were inept not only against Johnson's pace but also on the field, giving David Warner four lives in his double-century stand with debutant Alex Doolan (89) in the second innings.
+South Africa were inept not only against Johnson's pace but also in the field, giving David Warner four lives in his double-century stand with debutant Alex Doolan (89) in the second innings.

 Birth of the niggardly South African seamer Craig Matthews, part of the fearsome foursome (Allan Donald, Fanie de Villiers and Brian McMillan were the others) who demolished England for 99 at Lord's in 1994.
 Matthews took 3 for 25 in that innings, and earlier in the match flashed an initiative-seizing 41 off 36 balls.
 His record was a good one - 52 wickets at 28 - but he played his last Test at the age of 30, against England in 1995-96.
 His final figures - 1 for 29 off 19 overs - summed up his thriftiness.